What's on this page:

 We’ve all been there.

-You open LinkedIn or Twitter to message someone or post something, and half an hour later, you’re reading a rags-to-riches story from some entrepreneur on LinkedIn 🤦♂️
+You open LinkedIn to message someone or post something, and half an hour later, you’re reading a rags-to-riches story from an entrepreneur 🤦♂️

 Remind employees that while social media usage is encouraged, it should not distract from or disrupt the day job.